Quantum Creation of a Universe with varying speed of light: $\Lambda$-problem and Instantons: Instantons

 At the next step we represent the potential $V$ in factorized form

 Indeed, lets for example consider the power-low potential $\sim\phi^k$.
 If the coupling $\lambda$ is dimensionless one then we get

 Since $c=sa^n$ then in the simplest case we come to (\ref{ins-2}).

 Let $\phi=\phi_0={\rm const}$ be solution of the (\ref{ins-1}).
-(Note, that we don't require the $\phi_0$ to be the extremum of potential.)
+(Note, that we don't require the $\phi_0$ to be the extremum of potential.
+Another interesting point is the possibility to consider nontrivial soliton solution of classical field equations, see for example \cite{BLP}.)
 Using the first equation of system (\ref{ins-1}) and (\ref{ins-2}) we get the equation for the $F(a)$,

 where $U_0=U(\phi_0)={\rm const}$.
 The integration of the (\ref{ins-3}) results in

 where $C$ is the constant of integration and by assumption $n\neq -1$ and $n\neq 0$.
 Substitution of (\ref{ins-4}) into the second equation of the system (\ref{ins-1}) transforms it into the the model of nonlinear oscillator the integration of which result in